Ronald Reagan in music: Pre-presidency

 While Ronald Reagan began involving himself in politics in the late 1950s and early 1960s, other cultural and political shifts in the United States coalesced to create a surge in protest music.
 Waves of African-Americans moving from the Southern United States to urban centers in the North, Midwest, and West during and after World War II helped to electrify the blues and hastened the evolution of rock and roll.
-A post-war baby boom meant that a large segment of the population was entering their teens at the start of 1960s and became the de facto audience for this new music.
+A post-war baby boom meant that a large segment of the population was entering their teens at the start of the 1960s and became the de facto audience for this new music.
 Simultaneously the Civil Rights Movement and Vietnam War fueled folk singers like Bob Dylan and Phil Ochs to write and record numerous topical songs that reached a large fanbase of primarily young people.
-While President Lyndon Johnson's escalation of US involvement in Vietnam was met with increased protests, Reagan began his campaign for Governor of California.
+While President Lyndon Johnson's escalation of U.S. involvement in Vietnam was met with increased protests, Reagan began his campaign for Governor of California.
 Phil Ochs mentioned both Johnson and Reagan on his 1966 album, Phil Ochs in Concert.
 In his introduction to "Ringing of Revolution", Ochs sets up the song by speculating on a future where the last of the bourgeoisie are besieged in a mansion atop a hill.
 Ochs imagines a film based on his own lyrics: